conlin-matt/SurfRCaT/docs/overview.md

+---
+layout: page
+title: Scientific Overview
+---

 ## Overview of processes and assumptions ##
 The study of geophysical processes from images requires transformation of image information into real-world space.
 This transformation, known as **rectification**, requires knowledge of a number of camera parameters such as camera location and view angles, camera focal length, and lens distortion characteristics, as well as the co-location of ground control points (GCPs) in the image and real-world coordinates.
-Estimation of these parameters is known as **camera calibration**.
-Camera calibration is completed through the photogrammetric process known as space resection, which utilizes a non-linear least squares optimization to adjust initial camera parameter approximations so as to minimze error.
+Estimation of camera parameters from observations of GCPs is known as **camera calibration** (or space resection, in classical photogrammetry), and is completed through a non-linear least squares adjustment of initial approximations to minimize transformation error.
 For more details the user is referred to the references given below.

 SurfRCaT completes the calibration and rectification processes in 5 stages.
 An overview of each stage, along with important assumptions made at each, are presented below: